robfatland/serverless/azure/README.md

 ## Overview

+The goal here is to create a working Azure Function, an online service that factors an integer.
+To do this please open the [`tutorial.md`](https://github.com/robfatland/serverless/azure/tutorial.md) file.
+To understand the contextual basis for this exercise please continue reading this.

-What we would like is a containerized environment that acts like a no-cost no-risk development environment.
+What we would like is a containerized environment that acts like a no-cost no-risk development sandbox.
 Ideally I connect through a browser pane or something like that; so my native environment (PC, Mac, Linux) is immaterial.
 I will begin by focusing on the core chain of ideas (see below) and worry about containers later.